kopia/kopia/site/content/docs/Features/_index.md

   * Rclone support is experimental: not all the cloud storages supported by Rclone have been tested to work with Kopia, and some may not work with Kopia; Kopia has been tested to work with **Dropbox**, **OneDrive**, and **Google Drive** through Rclone
 * Your own server by setting up a [Kopia Repository Server](../repository-server/)

 Read the [repositories help page](../repositories/) for more information on supported storage locations.

-With Kopia you’re in full control of where to store your snapshots; you pick the cloud storage you want to use.
+With Kopia you’re in full control of where to store your snapshots; you pick the storage you want to use.
 Kopia plays no role in selecting your storage locations.
 You must provision and pay (the storage provider) for whatever storage locations you want to use, and then tell Kopia what those storage locations are.
 The advantage of decoupling the software (i.e., Kopia) from storage is that you can use whatever storage locations you desire -– it makes no difference to Kopia what storage you use.
-You can even use multiple storage locations if you want to, and Kopia also supports backing up multiple machines to the same storage location.
+You can even use multiple storage locations if you want to, and Kopia also supports backing up multiple machines to the same storage location to take advantage of deduplication even more.

 > NOTE: Different storage providers may operate slightly differently, so you need to make sure whatever storage location you use has enough capacity to store your backups and enough availability to be able to recover the data when needed.

 ### Restore Snapshots Using Multiple Methods

 To restore data, Kopia gives you three options:

 * mount the contents of a snapshot as a local disk so that you can browse and copy files/directories from the snapshot as if the snapshot is a local directory on your machine